realXtend/doc/arch_article/simple2.rst

 reference to the open source Firefox web browser because it aims for similar wide-spread availability as a browser for virtual worlds.
 The Naali viewer can connect to Second Life (SL), Open Simulator, or realXtend’s own Tundra server.
-It can run on Windows, Ubuntu and several mobile platforms.
+It can run on Windows, Linux, Mac and some mobile platforms.

 One goal of the realXtend project has been to build entirely on open standards and open source software to remove the roadblock of